EqualifyEverything/equalify/README.md

 # Equalify the web!

-**Maintain accessibility faster and more accurately than ever before!** Equalify automatically resolves issues, maintains historical compliance data, and delivers an easy-to-use interface that is fully accessible (see our [accessibility statement](/ACESSIBILITY.md)).
+**Resolve accessibility issues faster!** Equalify resolves issues and organizes compliance data into an easy-to-use interface that is fully accessible (see our [accessibility statement](/ACESSIBILITY.md)).

 Follow our [Easy Install]( https://github.com/bbertucc/equalify#easy-install) instructions to get started.